flan/sillytavern.diy/guides/api_model_specific/model_whatsits.md

 When an LLM is constructed, it is partitioned into "layers".
 If you can run the entire model in VRAM (or system RAM), this shouldn't be much of a consideration.
 But if you need to split models across multiple GPUs or between a GPU and system RAM, it becomes a very important concept.

 As each output-token is evaluated, the context being processed must be available for both analysis and production, and this is done one layer at a time.
-This means that, for *each token produced*, the working context, which is typically around 1 GiB per 2k tokens (due to another process, known as "vectorisation", that ascribes semantic and contextual significance to the token itself as it is evaluated, well beyond `311` representing "cat"), must be relocated to the same memory-pool as the next stage of execution.
+This means that, for *each token produced*, the working context, which varies in size from model to model, must be relocated to the same memory-pool as the next stage of execution.
 This can introduce a very severe bandwidth limitation that might not have been considered before: the PCIe bus.
 This need to move context around is why there is such a sharp drop-off in token-generation speed when more than one layer is located in either pool and why it may be faster to only use system memory than to split layers with a GPU.

+### Vectorisation and memory use

+Vectorisation is a critical part of how LLMs work, essential to the processes that give them semantic awareness and emergent properties.

+Simplified, it expands a token, like the representation of "cat", from `311` into hundreds or thousands of different numbers, referred to as "dimensions", that each encode some aspect of what they token seems to represent in relation to the text as a whole, and it is this collection of vectors that gets tuned by the biasing process as a model is evaluated, eventually collapsing back into a token like "dog" for output.

+As of 2025, tools such as https://huggingface.co/spaces/NyxKrage/LLM-Model-VRAM-Calculator may be used to estimate how much memory a model will use in practice relative to its context-size.
+(If the model you want to use is restricted in some way, selecting a related finetune or another model from the same base family is usually fine.)

 ## Mixture of Experts (MoE)